-Findings revealed that 87% of the horizontal course repetitions before the transfer occurred within a single institution.
-Table 2 also shows that 17.2% of transfer students retook the same level or a lower-level course within a specific sequence.
-While the vertical repetition rate was 11.2% at the community college level, the same percentage was 7.7% at the university level (about 1.7% of students experienced vertical repetition within both sectors).
-Similar to horizontal repetition, vertical repetition before transfer also occurred more frequently within a single community college (87.6%) than across multiple colleges.
+As shown in Table 2, 17.2% of transfer students retook the same level or a lower-level course within the specific sequence.
+While the vertical repetition rate was 11.2% at the community college level, the same percentage was 7.7% at the university level.
+Similar to horizontal repetition, vertical repetition before transfer also occurred more frequently within a single community college (87.6%).